ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

 - Accurals involve transactions where the cash outflow or inflow takes place in a period subsequent to expense or revenue recognition.

-- Accuraled liabilites represent liabilites that are recorded when an expense has been inccurred prior to making a cash payment.
+- Accrued liabilites represent liabilites that are recorded when an expense has been inccurred prior to making a cash payment.
 For example: An entity has to pay it's employees.

 - Accured recivables is the opposite of accured liabilites.
 It involves situations when the revnue is recognized in a period prior being paid.